Skip to content

 Bruno Sroka

-Publié le
+Publié le Mis à jour le

 6 min de lecture

-Preparing for the flood
+Preparation before the flood

 stand up paddle malibu sroka

-2. Board stability:
+2. Board Stability:

-• Board width : A wide board, measuring 31 inches or more , is considered wide and stable .
+• Board Width: A wide board, measuring 31 inches or more, is considered wide and stable.

-Using a paddleboard during the flood
+Using the paddleboard during the flood

 2. Equip yourself properly: